debarshibasak/go-kubeadmclient/Readme.md

 - Add Support for waiting till nodes are ready

 #### Supporting this project
-- I need funding for testing this project
+- I need funding for managing the automated testing infrastructure, maintaining this project, CI.
 - If you want to join this project, please feel free to create pull requests or message me.
 - You can support my effort with donation at [patreon](https://www.patreon.com/bePatron?u=31747625)
+- More than happy to talk about this in local meetups.
+Please feel free to approache me.

 <a href="https://www.patreon.com/bePatron?u=31747625" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>